nayere6342/sep11-freedom-project/tool/learning-log.md

 ### Main Content:

 Like ever section, at first I started off with googleing "how do mouse postions work in kaboom.js?"
 Which didn't get me anything at first.
 But I did some digging, and I found out how to use to in my platformer game.
 This led me into a rabbit hole I didn't even know was possiable.
-But
+But I got though it and found a way to create user mouse inputs.
+This code shown bellow shows the user mouse inputs used in a maze type game.
+Here is the code for this:

 ```JS
 kaboom({